tamzimun/Tournament/README.md

-# Tournament app for hakaton in Jusan Singularity
+# Tournament app for hakaton